 In a number of cases, we are provided with excel documents that contain call data records that have been processed by the prosecution analysts.
 Whilst we understand that this may appear helpful, unfortunately, we are unable to use these files evidentially.
 As digital forensic experts, we need to be comfortable that the data supplied is all of the data available.
 A pre-processed call data record may have data omitted that may assist a potential defence.
 On other occasions we are only provided call data records in PDF format, these cannot be processed into a mapping product and offer a very limited scope for analysis.

 In order to prevent lengthy delays in processing your requests, we need to look at preserving the raw call data at the earliest opportunity.
 Unless it has already been obtained by the prosecution, you can only request call data from the networks going back 12 months, as the network providers are not legally obliged to retain it for longer.

-Early submission of raw call data to digital forensic experts means that a more streamlined approach to the analysis can be completed.
+Early submission of raw call data to cell site experts means that a more streamlined approach to the analysis can be completed.
 As a result, this improves the turnaround time for digital forensic reports.

 After submitting an enquiry, a member of our team will be in touch with you as soon as possible

 Your information will only be used to contact you, and is lawfully in accordance with the General Data Protection Regulation (GDPR) act, 2018.